An honest month-by-month guide to the best time to visit Da Nang — weather, sea, crowds and prices, plus which months to skip and why.

 | Dec | 20–25 | Rain easing, cooler; sea calming | Low–medium | Value + cooler sightseeing |

-This is when Da Nang is at its easy best.
-Days are warm but comfortable, humidity is manageable, and the sea off My Khe and the main beaches is calm, clear, and reliably swimmable.
+This is when Da Nang is at its best.
+Days are warm but comfortable, humidity is low, and the sea off My Khe and the main beaches is calm, clear, and reliably swimmable.
 March and April are the top picks.
-You get full beach days without July's heat, and hotel rates sit below the summer peak.
-You just need to plan around Tết (Vietnamese Lunar New Year, usually late January or February) and the April 30 to May 1 holiday.
+You get full beach days without the intense heat of July, and hotel rates sit below the summer peak.
+Just remember to plan around Tết (Vietnamese Lunar New Year, usually late January or February) and the April 30 to May 1 public holiday.

 Summer is when Da Nang fills up with domestic travelers.
 This is the main Vietnamese school holiday season.
-Families pour in from Hanoi and Ho Chi Minh City, making the beach, hotels, and flights highly expensive and fully booked.
+Families arrive from Hanoi and Ho Chi Minh City, making hotels and flights expensive and heavily booked.
 July is the hot, crowded peak.
 Expect 34°C afternoons, strong sun, and busy sand by mid-morning.
-Go early or late in the day and drink plenty of water.
+You will want to hit the beach early or late in the day.

-The big upside to picking a hot month is the Da Nang International Fireworks Festival (DIFF).
-It lights up the Han River across several weekend nights in summer.
+The big upside to visiting in summer is the Da Nang International Fireworks Festival (DIFF).
+It lights up the Han River across several weekend nights.
 Check our DIFF 2026 dates, tickets and viewing spots guide for the schedule.

 A sudden rainy-season downpour on a Vietnamese city street

 Weather is only half the story.
-Da Nang's busiest and priciest days are set by the Vietnamese holiday calendar.
+The Vietnamese holiday calendar dictates Da Nang's busiest and priciest days.

 For the best value, aim for the shoulder weeks in January, early February before Tết, September, and December.
-Prices soften noticeably in the wet season, and you will find the city far calmer.
+Prices drop noticeably in the wet season, and the city is far calmer.

-When the sea turns rough, head for the hills.
-Ba Na Hills, the Son Tra Peninsula, the Marble Mountains, and a day trip to Hoi An are often better in the cooler, cloudier months.
-Rainy-day indoor spots like cafés, museums, and spas easily fill the gaps.
+If the sea turns rough while you are here, the hills come into their own.
+Ba Na Hills, the Son Tra Peninsula, the Marble Mountains, and a Hoi An day trip are often better in the cooler, cloudier months.
 A wet forecast just means you plan differently.

 Ba Na Hills in the clouds — a good rainy-season alternative to the beach

 Weather tables miss the human element.
 When a downpour catches you off-guard, a café owner will wave you in from the doorway before you can even ask.
-A xe ôm driver will happily reroute you to a dry-day alternative rather than take your money for a soaked beach.
-Even in a steady drizzle, the market vendors are out with their umbrellas up, setting up as usual.
-You pick your month for the weather, but the locals make a rainy October week feel like a great trip.
+A xe ôm driver will happily reroute you to an indoor spot rather than take your money for a soaked beach.
+Even in a steady drizzle, market vendors set up as usual with their umbrellas high.
+You pick your month for the weather, but the locals make even a rainy October week feel like a great trip.

 What is the rainiest month in Da Nang?
 October is the wettest month by far, with November close behind.
 These two months carry the main typhoon risk.
-Expect heavy bursts and some washed-out days rather than constant drizzle.
+Expect heavy downpours and a few washed-out days rather than constant drizzle.

 Is Da Nang worth visiting in the rainy season?
-Yes, if you keep your plans flexible.
+Yes, as long as you keep your plans flexible.
 It is the cheapest and quietest time to visit.
-The rain usually comes in short bursts, leaving plenty of time to enjoy the city, food, and day trips.
-Just avoid building your trip around beach days in October and November.
+The rain usually falls in short bursts, leaving plenty of time to enjoy the food, city life, and day trips.
+Just avoid planning a beach holiday in October or November.

 When is the cheapest time to visit Da Nang?
-The wet season from September to December, plus the quiet weeks around it.
-Hotel and flight prices drop once the summer domestic peak ends.
+The wet season from September to December, along with the quiet weeks bordering it.
+Hotel and flight prices drop significantly once the summer domestic peak ends.

 Is it too hot to visit Da Nang in July?
-July is the hottest and busiest month, bringing 34°C afternoons and packed beaches.
-You can manage the heat if you start early, rest at midday, and book ahead.
+July is the hottest and busiest month.
+It brings 34°C afternoons and packed beaches.
+You can manage the heat by starting early, resting at midday, and booking ahead.
 It is also the heart of the DIFF fireworks season.
 Check the DIFF 2026 guide for dates.

-Once you have your travel window, you can build your days around it.
+Once you choose your travel window, you can build your days around it.
 Our 3-day, 5-day, and 7-day Da Nang + Hoi An itineraries easily adapt to beach weather or rainy-day alternatives.
 Since Hoi An became a ward of Da Nang in July 2025, that lantern-lit day trip is now part of the same city.
-Check the Hoi An festivals calendar to time your visit well.
+Check the Hoi An festivals calendar to time your visit perfectly.

 One local roundup a month — new guides, festival dates and where to eat.
 No spam.